box/developer.box.com/guides/box-ai/index.md

 designed to help you leverage Large Language Models (LLMs) in your application workflows.

-Currently, you can ask Box AI to answer user questions, summarize the document content, or generate text you can use in your documents.
+You can ask Box AI to answer
+user questions, summarize the document content, or generate text you can use in your documents.
 You can also use Box AI to extract metadata from the